 In our last article “The Art of Building Backyard Waterfalls” we discussed important factors you need to think about before you start to build a waterfall.
 We also talked about the most important factor which is the height, width, and depth of the waterfall design.
 Make sure to review these important factors before you start to build a waterfall by yourself!
-Once you are ready, let’s jump and discuss more decisions that need to be made when you build a waterfall.
+Once you are ready, let’s jump and discuss factors that need to be considered when you build a waterfall.

 Decide on Your Boulder Size